abelsj60/my-site/app/data/about/about.md

 updated: 11-11-18
 ---

-I write code for Web sites and software.
+I write code for websites and software.
 I tell stories, too.

 That's important.
-It means I don't just mechanically code software.
-I figure out — and keep sight of — the stories that drive it.
-I always have.
+I don't just mechanically code software.
+I figure out, and keep sight of, the stories that drive it.
+Stories have always been a touchstone for me.

-As a start-up founder, I told stories that pitched our software.
-As a staff reporter for Forbes and Mergermarket, I wrote stories that gave insight into technology and venture capital.
-And, as a lawyer, I crafted stories that made legal arguments.
+As a start-up founder, I pitched our software through stories.
+As a staff reporter for Forbes and Mergermarket, I explored the connection between media, technology, and venture capital through stories.
+And, as a lawyer, I made legal arguments for clients through stories.
+It really is all about stories for me, from start to finish.

-All stories, all the way down.

-So.
-What's yours?
+So tell me, what's yours?

 -j